 Our favourite bar on Soi Rambuttri!

 Khaosan Road is amazing, and unlike anywhere else in the world, but I wouldn’t recommend spending all your time there.
 The public transportation links there are rubbish, which means most people stay in this part of the city once they’re there.
 We stayed in Sukhumvit our second time around and this suited us much better – it’s really well covered by the Skytrain and Metro lines meaning easy access to the whole city, plus it felt more like we were seeing the real Bangkok.
 There’s a more diverse range of nightlife, from swanky rooftop clubs to the ladyboy bars of Soi Cowboy.

 Take a river cruise

-Something I failed to take advantage of when I first went to Bangkok.
-There are market stalls on practically every street in Bangkok selling t-shirts, dresses, bags etc. but they do get a bit samey.
-THE BEST place for shopping is the hidden gem that is JJ Green Vintage Night Market, definitely the best market I’ve ever seen!
-They sell the most amazing vintage clothes, trainers, accessories etc, but also vintage homeware like retro telephones and typewriters, random kitsch items like old Barbies and neon bar signs, and classic vinyl and videos amongst THOUSANDS of other things.
+Start making space in your backpack now.
+There are market stalls on practically every street in Bangkok selling t-shirts, dresses and bags for an absolute bargain.
+However THE BEST place for shopping is the vintage-lovers gem JJ Green Vintage Night Market, definitely the best market I’ve ever seen!
+They have an unbelievable selection of vintage clothes, trainers and accessories, but also vintage homewares like retro telephones and typewriters, random kitsch items like old Barbies and neon bar signs, and classic vinyl and videos amongst THOUSANDS of other things.
 They also have lots of classic cars, campervans and motorbikes on display.
-It’s just so cool, kind of like the world’s best car boot sale x 1000, plus it has live music and lots of little quirky bars around its perimeter.
+It’s just so cool.
+There’s also live music and lots of little quirky bars around its perimeter.

 Hide away in a park